awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-uppercase.md

    print('Object transformed by S3 Object Lambda:')
    # Replace the two input parameters of getObject() below with
-   # the ARN of your S3 Object Lambda access point that you saved earlier and
+   # the ARN of your S3 Object Lambda Access Point that you saved earlier and
    # the name of the file with the transformed data (which in this case is
    # the same as the name of the file that you uploaded to the S3 bucket
    # in Step 2)